Amazon weasel: Distribution and habitat

-Amazon weasels are known to inhabit the Amazon basin in northern Brazil and eastern Peru and Ecuador.
-However, the full extent of their range is unknown, and they probably also inhabit southern Colombia, Venezuela and the Guyanas, as well as northern Bolivia.
+Amazon weasels are known to inhabit the Amazon basin in north-central Brazil, northern Bolivia and eastern Peru and Ecuador.
+However, the full extent of their range is unknown, and they probably also inhabit southern Colombia, Venezuela and the Guyanas.
 The region is covered by tropical rainforest, and, while detailed habitat preferences are unknown, the weasel has mostly been recovered near rivers.
+The Amazon weasel exhibits a unique scale-dependent pattern of habitat selection, favoring specific microhabitats characterized by varying vegetation density and prey availability, which is crucial for its survival in tropical and subtropical forests.